Colo Vale

 Residential development activity is lower than average in Colo Vale according to AreaSearch's national comparison of local real estate markets

-Colo Vale had an average annual dwelling approval rate of three between 2014 and 2018, totaling 19 approvals over this period.
-This low level of development reflects the rural nature of the area, where housing needs often dictate development rather than broader market demand.
-Notably, the small number of approvals can significantly impact annual growth statistics.
+Colo Vale had minimal residential development activity from 2017 to 2021, with only three dwelling approvals annually, totaling nineteen over the five-year period.
+This low level of development reflects Colo Vale's rural nature, where housing needs specific to the local area typically drive development rather than broader market demand.
+Notably, due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

 Compared to Rest of NSW and national averages, Colo Vale has substantially lower development levels.
-Recent building activity comprises solely detached dwellings, consistent with the area's rural character favoring larger properties.
-As of 2018, there were an estimated 405 people per dwelling approval in Colo Vale, indicative of its quiet, low-activity development environment.
-According to AreaSearch's latest quarterly estimate, Colo Vale is projected to add 501 residents by 2041.
+Recent building activity consists entirely of detached dwellings, mirroring the area's rural character where larger properties are common.
+With an estimated 405 people per dwelling approval, Colo Vale maintains a quiet, low-activity development environment.
+According to AreaSearch's latest quarterly estimate, Colo Vale is projected to add 457 residents by 2041.

 Frequently Asked Questions - Development